 In Week 1, the ’62 Oilers had 6 turnovers.
 In Week 2 they had 5 turnovers.
 Week 4 it was 5.
 Week 7 they had 9 turnovers.
 Weeks 9 and 10 they had 5 turnovers each game.
 Week 11 saw 7 turnovers, while Week 12 saw 6.
 And in Week 14 they had 4.

-The '62 Oilers went 11-3 and made the playoffs.
+The ’62 Oilers went 11-3 and made the playoffs.
 Really.
-The NFL was very different back then.
-Very different and very awful.
+Pro football was very different back then.
+Very different.
+And very awful.